renatocaliari/API-Testing-with-Node.js/README.md

-API Testing using Node.js.
+API Testing examples using Node.js with Mocha and Vows.
 ==================================

-Those examples shows how to test an API using Mocha and Vows.